oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 - Create a multi-arch image: `oras manifest index create`
 - Update a multi-arch image: `oras manifest index update`
 - Inspect a multi-arch image: `oras manifest fetch`.
 Add two alias `oras manifest inspect` and `oras manifest show` for usability
-- Add annotations to a multi-arch image: `oras manifest create --annotation`
+- Add annotations to a multi-arch image: `oras manifest index create --annotation`

 The proposal creates a multi-arch image using an OCI image index in an OCI image layout as a local storage, then push the multi-arch image to the registry with ORAS.